-Jane J. Kim, Ph.D. is a Professor of Health Decision Science in the Department of Health Policy and Management at the Harvard T.H.
+Jane J. Kim, MS, PhD, is a Professor of Health Decision Science in the Department of Health Policy and Management at the Harvard T.H.
 Chan School of Public Health.
-Dr. Kim's research focuses on the development and application of mathematical modeling methods to evaluate health policy issues related to women's health.
-She has developed and used models to perform cost-effectiveness analyses of cervical cancer screening strategies in the U.S., Europe, Hong Kong, and less developed regions.
+Dr. Kim’s research focuses on the development and application of mathematical modeling methods to evaluate health policy issues, with a strong interest in women’s health.
+She has led the evaluation of the cost-effectiveness of prevention strategies against cervical cancer and other HPV-related diseases for informed decision making globally, working closely with the National Cancer Institute, the Bill and Melinda Gates Foundation, the World Health Organization, and most recently, the US Preventive Services Task Force on cervical cancer screening guidelines.
 Her methodological interests include capitalizing on different methods of operations research to inform health decision-making in low-resource settings, such as packaging health services at opportune moments and quantifying the impact of budget and human resource constraints on program effectiveness.
-She has won awards for her presentations at annual meetings held by the Society for Medical Decision Making and the International Papillomavirus Society.
-Dr. Kim holds a Master's degree in Health Policy and Management from the Harvard T.H.
-Chan School of Public Health (2001) and a Ph.D. in Health Policy and Decision Sciences from Harvard University (2005).
-During her doctoral training, she was the recipient of training grants from the National Cancer Institute and the National Library of Medicine.
+She holds an MS and PhD from Harvard University.